freedomofpress/securedrop/docs/install.md

 ### Set up SSH keys for the Admin

-Now that you've verified the code that's needed for installation, you need to create an SSH key on the admin workstation.
+Now that you've verified the code that's needed for installation, you need to create an SSH key on the Admin Workstation.
 Initially, Ubuntu has SSH configured to authenticate users with their password.
 This new key will be copied to the *Application Server* and the *Monitor Server*, and will replace the use of the password for authentication.
 Since the Admin Live USB was set up with [SSH Client persistence](https://tails.boum.org/doc/first_steps/persistence/configure/index.en.html#index3h2), this key will be saved on the Admin Live USB and can be used in the future to authenticate to the servers in order to perform administrative tasks.

 First, generate the new SSH keypair: